What is application migration?

-Migrating an application can be complicated because there are bound to be differences between the original and target environments.
+Migrating an application can be complicated because there are often differences between the original and target environments.
 Furthermore, applications -- even cloud applications -- are not typically designed to be portable.
-Applications created on various cloud development platforms, such as Microsoft Azure and Google App Engine are usually designed to run on the platforms they were developed on.
-Other elements such as operating systems, management tools, the networking architecture, the storage system and the virtual machine (VM) configuration can all differ from those in the environment where the application was developed or deployed.
+Applications created on various cloud development platforms, such as Microsoft Azure and Google App Engine, are usually designed to run on the platforms they were developed on.
+Other elements, such as operating systems, management tools, the networking architecture, the storage system and the virtual machine (VM) configuration, can all differ from those in the environment where the application was developed or deployed.

 Application migration best practices

 To help ensure a successful application migration, organizations should follow these best practices:

 Perform an assessment.
 The foundation of any migration project is an assessment of an enterprises application portfolio, including any legacy systems or applications.
 User must also have an understanding of the ecosystem surrounding the applications, including the configurations of the physical and virtual servers, network topology, current support and data dependencies, security and compliance.